jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md

 _NOTE:_ Some profiles in this list may not be used by some product quickstart projects.

-* The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform.
+* The `default` profile defines the list of modules or quickstarts that require nothing but Red Hat JBoss Enterprise Application Platform.
 * The `requires-postgres` profile lists the quickstarts that require PostgreSQL to be running when the quickstart is deployed.
 * The `complex-dependency` profile lists quickstarts that require manual configuration that can not be automated.
 * The `requires-full` profile lists quickstarts the require you start the JBoss EAP server using the full profile.